 Statistics are rarely meaningful in and of themselves.
 Statistics will, and should, almost always be used to illustrate a relationship.
 It’s more important for people to remember the relationship than the number.

-Thus, I was delighted to receive an email a few weeks ago from Jen Rhee of MBAonline, offering me the opportunity to use her great info-graphic on the Internet.
-In the info-graphic, Jen creatively displays how much time is spent on the Internet every single day using statistics and simple graphics.
-[Update: As of January 2020, the infographic is no longer online.
-However, the statistics below are still dramatic.]
+A few weeks ago, Jen Rhee of MBAonline gave me the opportunity to use her great info-graphic on the Internet.
+In the infographic, Jen creatively displayed how much time we spend on the Internet every day using statistics and simple graphics.
+Unfortunately, as of January 2020, the infographic is no longer online.
+However, the statistics below are still dramatic.

-From a presentation perspective, I particularly like those statistics that Jen puts into context so that we can process a large number more easily.
+From a presentation perspective, I particularly like those statistics that Jen puts into context.
+We can process them more easily.
 For example:

-- 294 billion emails are sent each day.
+- We send 294 billion emails each day.
 It would take the United States Postal Service two years to process that many pieces of mail!

-- Two million blog posts are written each day (including this one).
+- People write two million blog posts each day (including this one).
 That’s enough material to fill Time Magazine for 770 years!

 - 864,000 hours of video are uploaded to YouTube each day.
 That’s equivalent to 98 years on non-stop cat videos!
 (Disclaimer: We have a wonderful tabby who has been with us for 13 years.
 In all that time, I have not uploaded a single cat video.)

-These statistics and images would be very effective in a presentation about the Internet and how much time we spend on it.
-Of course, you would have to divide the images over several slides or use software like Prezi to zoom in on one statistic at a time.
+These statistics and images would be very effective in a presentation about the time we speond on the Internet.
+Of course, you would have to divide the images over several slides.